 So, if capsaicin is so great, why isn’t it bird-feeding 101?
-For that matter, why didn’t I recommend it already?
+For that matter, why didn’t we recommend it already?

-Well, it may be a good solution in some cases, but I think there are some problems with the approach.
+Well, it may be a good solution in some cases, but there are some problems with the approach.

 - It isn’t especially easy or convenient to add capsaicin to your bird seed.
 You’re likely talking about adding pretty significant quantities of finely ground cayenne pepper to the seed, which will give you numerous chances to get the powder on your skin, eyes, nose or mouth.
 There are plenty of stories circulating about people being on the unfortunate end of an unexpected wind gust while dealing with this stuff, and the ramifications do not sound fun.